 In the five years I’ve spent at Amplitude, I’ve worked with hundreds of product development teams.
 What I’ve learned from them is that technical insight alone won’t make them or their product great.
-Product managers have to extend beyond just their role and create a cohesive product development team.
+Product managers have to extend beyond just their role and create a cohesive product development team (as well as follow these product management best practices).

 In the past few years, the tech industry has over indexed on technical skills and neglected the soft skills required for excellent product development.
 Collaboration and customer empathy, in particular, are fundamental.
 Your product is unlikely to be successful if your org can’t leverage your team’s different personalities and perspective.
 Your product is unlikely to be liked if you can’t put yourself in your customers’ shoes.